-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In 2020-2021, faculty will create and facilitate collaboration sessions regarding this assessment to identify, describe, and analyze content-specific student performance strengths and weaknesses for improvement.
-The goal of this analysis will be to specifically identify knowledge, skills, and dispositions that are strengths, weaknesses, and areas for program improvement both at the topic and subtopics levels to better articulate expectations and focus instructional design.
-Based on this analysis, faculty will incorporate teaching and learning strategies that will improve graduate student performance in content-specific areas.
-Specifically, in 2020-2021 faculty will implement changes accompanying the transition from the ISLLC to the NELP standards and introduce the standards associated with the dispositional evaluation to students taking the early course, EDL 5400, and the capstone course, EDL 6200.
+Based on information gathered from analysis of the AC 2019-2020 data, faculty implemented the following changes in AC 2020-2021 to drive the cycle of improvement.

+In 2020-2021, faculty created and facilitated collaboration sessions regarding this assessment to identify, describe, and analyze content-specific student performance strengths and weaknesses for improvement.
+The goal of this analysis was to specifically identify knowledge, skills, and dispositions that were strengths, weaknesses, and areas for program improvement both at the topic and subtopics levels to better articulate expectations and focus instructional design.
+Based on this analysis, faculty incorporated teaching and learning strategies that improved graduate student performance in content-specific areas.
+Specifically, in 2020-2021 faculty implemented changes accompanying the transition from the ISLLC to the NELP standards and introduce the standards associated with the dispositional evaluation to students taking the early course, EDL 5400, and the capstone course, EDL 6200.